U.S. Route 322 in Pennsylvania: State College to Harrisburg

 US 22/US 322 enters Dauphin County and comes to a modified cloverleaf interchange with the US 11/US 15 freeway.
 Past this interchange, the freeway ends and the roadway becomes Benvenue Road, a four-lane divided highway.
-The two routes run through a mix of rural areas and businesses on Duncan Island between the Juniata River to the west and the Susquehanna River to the east, turning into a five-lane road with a center left-turn lane.
-US 22/US 322 transitions into a four-lane divided highway and intersects the eastern terminus of PA 849 east of the borough of Duncannon, where the road becomes a freeway again.
+The two routes run through a mix of rural areas and businesses on Duncan Island between the Juniata River to the west and the Susquehanna River to the east.
+US 22/US 322 intersects the eastern terminus of PA 849 east of the borough of Duncannon, where the road becomes a freeway again.
 At this point, the unnamed freeway crosses the Susquehanna River on the Clarks Ferry Bridge, which also carries the Appalachian Trail.
 After crossing the river, the two routes come to a directional T interchange with the southern terminus of PA 147, where the Appalachian Trail splits to the south.
 Following this interchange, US 22/US 322 turns southwest and runs between the Susquehanna River to the northwest and Norfolk Southern's Buffalo Line to the southeast.
 The freeway curves southeast along with the parallel river and railroad tracks as it passes west of Peters Mountain.
 The two routes pass over the Norfolk Southern line and come to a diamond interchange with PA 325 in the community of Speeceville.
 Past this interchange, US 22/US 322 heads east-southeast through rural areas to the north of the Susquehanna River and Norfolk Southern's Buffalo Line, curving to the east.
 The freeway reaches a directional T interchange with the southern terminus of PA 225 that serves the borough of Dauphin.
 From here, the two routes turn southeast and enter the borough of Dauphin, passing near developed areas.
 The freeway crosses Stony Creek before coming to a westbound exit providing access to Allegheny Street and heading under the railroad line.
 US 22/US 322 leaves Dauphin and heads southeast between the Susquehanna River to the west and the Norfolk Southern line to the east as it passes west of Second Mountain.
 Past the mountain, the freeway runs near developed areas farther from the river and comes to a partial cloverleaf interchange with PA 443 in the community of Fort Hunter.
 The two routes continue south-southeast, crossing over Norfolk Southern's Buffalo Line and passing to the west of Blue Mountain.
 US 22/US 322 heads southeast parallel to Norfolk Southern's Pittsburgh Line to the west and reaches a diamond interchange with PA 39, where the parallel railroad line heads further west from the road.
 At this point, the freeway enters the city of Harrisburg and runs between Wildwood Park to the west and developed areas to the east, curving south and crossing Paxton Creek before coming to a stack interchange with I-81.
 At this point, US 322 splits from US 22 by heading east concurrent with I-81 while US 22 continues south toward Downtown Harrisburg.